kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

 missing values.

-Using the plot, we can investigate the following, in order to see if there is a pattern present for each column, that has many missing values.
+Using the plot, we can investigate the following, in order to see if there is a pattern present for each column that has many missing values.
 While 'many missing values' is by no means a criterium to go by when filling missing values, there is no *fits all* type of solution when it comes to dealing with missing values.